HAZMAT

 Hazardous Material Emergency Equipment

-Also included are Self Contained Breathing Apparatus (SCBA)’s, Level A, B, & C personal protective equipment and auxiliary power generators.
-In addition to the units in the Northland, the comprehensive resources of the organizations and County Emergency Managers are available.
-These include water tankers, air and light trucks, water tankers with foam capabilities, technical rescue vehicles, boats, command vehicles and aerial trucks.
-Through an auto aid agreement with KCFD an additional foam truck, HazMat response Unit, and technicians and specialists are also available.
+In addition to the equipment carried by each apparatus, the comprehensive resources of the organization and County Emergency managers are available.
+These include water tankers, water tankers with foam capabilities, boats and aerial vehicles.
+Through an automatic aid agreement with KCFD an additional foam truck, technical rescue units, HazMat response units, and technicians and specialists are available.

 Area Covered

-The two Counties span 792 square miles and cover a population of approximately 215,650 people.
+Within Platte and Clay counties, it spans 792 square miles and covers a population of approximately 215,650 people.
 The response area consists of three major hospitals with over 760 beds.
 These hospitals serve most counties in Northern Missouri for specialized needs, including trauma and hazardous material problems.
 In addition, the two counties have over 1,000 miles of roadways, the second largest rail yard in the State of Missouri, with 500 miles of track and 3,000 rail cars daily.
 The Missouri River also travels approximately 30 miles through the two counties with barge traffic.
 Additional exposures to hazardous materials may occur due to transportation in over-the-road vehicles.

 HMRT members are encouraged to continually advance their training.
-SPFPD supports their attendance at National Fire Academy (NFA) to take advanced courses such as the Chemistry of Hazardous Materials and HazMat Operating Site Practices.
-Most members attend regional training.
+SPFPD supports their attendance at National Fire Academy (NFA) to take advanced courses.